Newmont Corporation (NEM) Shares Plummet Below 1-Year High

 UBS gave a rating of “Neutral” to NEM, setting the target price at $53 in the report published on February 14th of the current year.

-Volatility was left at 2.77%, however, over the last 30 days, the volatility rate increased by 2.61%, as shares surge +8.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.62% lower at present.
+Volatility was left at 2.38%, however, over the last 30 days, the volatility rate increased by 1.80%, as shares sank -0.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.51% lower at present.

 Insider Trading